stride-nyc/remote_retro/README.md

 Authentication within Remote Retro relies on Google OAuth and the Google+ API.
 To set this up, navigate to the Google API console and create a new project: <https://console.developers.google.com/apis>

 Next, click on "Credentials" in the left sidebar nav.
-On the right hand side, click on the "Create Credentials" button and select "OAuth client ID".
+On the right hand side, click on the "Create Project" button and select "OAuth client ID".

 ##### Settings